hindutva/hindutva.github.io/main/books/vivekAnanda/volume_8/notes_of_class_talks_and_lectures/840_the_love_of_god_ii.md

 for wealth; I ask not for position; I ask not for salvation; place me in a hundred hells if it be Thy wish, but let me continue to regard Thee as my love."
 The early language abounds in beautiful prayers of this woman.
-When her end came, she entered into Samâdhi on the banks of a river.
+When her end came, she entered into Samādhi on the banks of a river.
 She composed a beautiful song, in which she stated that she was going to meet her Beloved.